 If the resources you want to share are not in a GRCC database, it is very likely you still can use them in Blackboard, but professors must be cognizant of copyright issues.
 See the Copyright Subject Guide.

-The professor is responsible for requesting permission and paying for copyright fees not covered by the College's RightFind Annual License with CCC.
+Professors are responsible for requesting permission and paying for copyright fees not covered by the CCC RightFind Annual License.
 Speak with your departmental chair before incurring any copyright charges that may not be reimbursed.